MysteryPancake/Houdini-OpenCL/README.md

 | | `id[0] = previous_id + 10` | 10 | 20 |
 | | **Synchronize `id[0]` with workitem 0** | **20** | 20 |

-Poor synchronization causes incorrect results:
+Poor synchronization causes an incorrect result such as 10:

 | Workitem 0 | Workitem 1 | `id[0]` in workitem 0 | `id[0]` in workitem 1 |
 | --- | --- | --- | --- |